 - a.
 Switch off fan and compressed air supply. - b.
-Remove 5 mm diameter nylon tube (1) by unscrewing tubing nut from 90° elbow fitted to valve bonnet - this will release the manifold pressure. - c.
+Remove 5 mm diameter nylon tube (1) by unscrewing tubing nut from 90° elbow fitted to valve bonnet this will release the manifold pressure. - c.
 With the valve in place on the manifold (2), remove the four hexagonal-head screws (3) securing the valve bonnet. - d.
 The diaphragm and spring can now be replaced, first ensuring the 'bleed' hole pin is not blocked. - e.
 Ensure that diaphragm fits over 'bleed' hole pin, and metal disc on diaphragm should be uppermost. - f.
 Position spring over disc shoulder.

-Fig. 5-1 Valve diaphragm replacement (C 120, 160L and 240 filters)
+Fig. 5-1 Valve diaphragm replacement

 - g.
 Refit bonnet ensuring spring locates inside of bonnet recess and bonnet locates over 'bleed' hole pin. - h.
 Refit and tighten the four M10 hexagonal-head screws and shakeproof washers. - i.
-Reconnect the tubing to the valve bonnet. - The filter is now ready to restart.
+Reconnect the tubing to the valve bonnet. - j.
+The unit is now ready to restart.